Maynard Dixon: Career

 In 1926, Dixon was co-curator with Laura Adams Armer for an exhibit of “Pueblo and Navajo Arts & Crafts” at the Paul Elder Gallery of San Francisco under the auspices of the Indian Defense Association of Central and Northern California.
 In 1927 he joined several prominent artists in a boycott of the Bohemian Club Annual Exhibition when works of the more “modern” artists were excluded.
 During February 1930 he was one of a handful of artists, which included Ralph Stackpole, Otis Oldfield, Helen Katharine Forbes, and several others, who contributed to a Galerie Beaux Arts show where the subject of every painting was the same female model.
 During the summer of 1931 he exhibited with the most prominent artists of the west, including William Ritschel, Armin Hansen, Granville Redmond, and Leland Curtis, at the Tahoe Tavern on Lake Tahoe.
-Between 1935 and 1943 he was a member of the Society of the Thirteen Watercolorists that exhibited at the: San Francisco Museum of Art, California Palace of the Legion of Honor, Stanford University Art Gallery; and the de Young Museum.
+Between 1935 and 1943 he was a member of the Society of the Thirteen Watercolorists that exhibited at the San Francisco Museum of Art, California Palace of the Legion of Honor, Stanford University Art Gallery, and de Young Museum.

 For a time, he lived in New York with his young wife and baby daughter Constance, but soon returned to the western United States where he said he could create "honest art of the west" instead of the romanticized versions he was being paid to create.
 Shortly after he began a new life in San Francisco, his first marriage ended.

 Dixon developed his style during this period, and western themes became a trademark for him.
 In San Francisco, Dixon was considered a colorful character with a good sense of humor.
 He often dressed like a cowboy and seemed determined to impart a western style, most often in the form of a black Stetson hat, boots, and a bolo tie.